EsriPS/arcgis-assistant-feedback/website/docs/common-workflows.md

 ## Copy a StoryMap

 ArcGIS Assistant can be a helpful tool for copying StoryMaps.
 However, StoryMaps are a complex item type, so there are cases where Assistant may produce unexpected results.
 The information below will help you decide when Assistant is the right tool for your copying needs.
+If you have questions, you can post them to the [ArcGIS StoryMaps community site](https://community.esri.com/t5/arcgis-storymaps/ct-p/arcgis-storymaps).

 ### When should I use Assistant to copy a StoryMap?
 The best and easiest way to create a copy of one of your stories is to use the [**duplicate** option](https://doc.arcgis.com/en/arcgis-storymaps/get-started/faq.htm#anchor13) in the ArcGIS StoryMaps builder.
 Administrators can also use this method to copy _any story in their organization_.